 Effective vision comes down to the way the brain and eyes interact.
-Whether reading words on the board, catching a ball, or tying our shoelaces, we rely on our visual system to work properly in order to succeed in these and other tasks.
+Whether reading words on the board, catching a ball, or tying our shoelaces, we rely on our visual system to work properly in order to succeed in these type of tasks.

 Vision Therapy Works

 Vision Therapy, also known as Developmental Optometry, is a custom regimen of individualized activities and exercises made to retrain the brain and eyes to work better as a team and improve vision functioning.
 The aim of vision therapy is to enhance vision processing skills such as eye-tracking, focusing and eye teaming abilities, as well as hand-eye coordination and visual processing speed.
 This is effective for those struggling with reading, memory, focus, balance, fixation, picking up an object out of the background — and a wide range of other visual tasks.

 Vision therapy is not only for children, but can also be effective in adults — particularly if they are determined to improve their visual abilities and strictly adhere to the program.
 Contact our office to learn how Dr. Knighton and Dr. Bonilla-Warford can help you or your child function better in the day-to-day life.